-There is no current cure for AD; however, there are pharmacological and behavioral interventions that can help to manage the disease.
-By 2003, five medications were approved to treat AD symptoms.
+There is no current cure for AD.
+However there are interventions including pharmacological and behavioral that can help to manage the disease.
+By 2003, five medications had been approved to treat AD symptoms.
 Of these, four are known as cholinesterase inhibitors and are prescribed to treat mild to moderate AD symptoms.
-Due to safety concerns the first cholinesterase inhibitor called tacrine (Cognex®) is rarely prescribed today.
-This medication was replaced by three newer drugs: donepezil (Aricept®), rivastigmine (Exelon®), and galantamine (Razadyne®) (U.S. Department of Health and Human Services, 2008).
-These newer drugs act by stopping or slowing the action of acetylcholinesterase, an enzyme that breaks down acetylcholine.
-Refer to Table 2 for more information on AD medications.
+The first, tacrine (Cognex), has been replaced by three newer drugs- donepezil (Aricept), rivastigmine (Exelon), and galantamine (Reminyl).
+These drugs act by stopping or slowing the action of acetylcholinesterase, an enzyme that breaks down acetylcholine.
 Acetylcholine, a neurotransmitter that is critically important in the process of forming memories, is used by many neurons in the hippocampus and cerebral cortex-regions devastated by AD.
-These drugs improve some patients' abilities to carry out activities of daily living; may improve certain thinking, memory, or speaking skills; and can help with certain behavioral symptoms.
-Unfortunately, these drugs are time limited in that they appear to help patients only for months to a few years.
+These drugs improve some patients' abilities to carry out activities of daily living; may improve certain thinking, memory, or speaking skills; and can help with certain behavioral symptoms but appear to help patients only for months to a few years.

-The fifth medication is memantine (Namenda®), which can be prescribed to treat moderate to severe AD symptoms.
-This drug appears to work by regulating excess glutamate in the brain (U.S. Department of Health and Human Services, 2008).
+The fifth medication is memantine (Namenda), which can be prescribed to treat moderate to severe AD symptoms.
+This drug appears to work by regulating excess glutamate in the brain.
 Glutamate is another neurotransmitter involved in memory function, but high levels may damage neurons.
 Like the cholinesterase inhibitors, memantine will not stop or reverse AD.
-Studies have shown that memantine may delay loss of daily functions in patients with moderate to severe AD (Reisberg, Doody, Stoffler, Schmitt, Ferris, & Mobius, 2003; Tariot, Farlow, Grossberg, Graham, McDonald, & Gergel, 2004).
-The FDA has also approved Aricept for the treatment of moderate to severe AD (U.S. Department of Health and Human Services, 2008).
+Studies have shown that memantine may delay loss of daily functions in patients with moderate to severe AD (Reisberg et al., 2003; Tariot et al., 2004).